jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 ### 252 Relationship with social security benefits: reimbursement by Corporation
 (1) This section applies if a person—
-  (a) receives a payment of an income-tested benefit under the Social Security Act 1964 in respect of a period; and (b) establishes a claim to an entitlement from the Corporation in respect of all or part of the same period.
+  (a) receives a payment of a specified benefit as defined in section 198(3) of the Social Security Act 2018 in respect of a period; and
+  (b) establishes a claim to an entitlement from the Corporation in respect of all or part of the same period.
 (2) An excess benefit payment is regarded as having been paid in respect of that entitlement.
 (3) An excess benefit payment is the part of the benefit payment (up to the amount of the entitlement) that is in excess of the amount of benefit properly payable, having regard to the entitlement under this Act.
-(4) The Corporation must refund the excess benefit payment to the department responsible for the administration of the Social Security Act 1964—
+(4) The Corporation must refund the excess benefit payment to the department responsible for the administration of the Social Security Act 2018—
   (a) if the Corporation knows that this section applies; or (b) if requested to do so by that department.
 (5) For the purposes of this section, an excess benefit payment includes a payment of any part of a couple rate of benefit that is paid to the spouse or partner of the person who established the claim to the benefit.